Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 **Severity:** Medium
 **MITRE Expected:** T1190 — Exploit Public-Facing Application

+> [!IMPORTANT]
+> 147 malicious HTTP requests were sent with zero detection.
+Flask
+> generates access logs but they are not parsed by the SIEM collector —
+> adding this integration would close both G-05 and G-06 simultaneously.

 **Description:**
-SQLmap sent 147 HTTP requests containing malicious SQL payloads to the SIEM REST API.
-None of these requests triggered a SIEM alert.
-The web layer is completely invisible to the current detection ruleset.
+SQLmap sent 147 HTTP requests containing malicious SQL payloads.
+None triggered a SIEM alert.

 **Root Cause:**
 The SIEM does not monitor its own HTTP access logs.
-Flask generates access logs but these are not parsed by the collector.

 **Recommendation:**
 Add Flask access log parsing to the collector.
-Implement a rule that detects anomalous request patterns — high request volume from a single IP, SQL keywords in URL parameters, or repeated 400/404 responses.
+Implement a rule that detects anomalous request patterns — high request volume, SQL keywords in URL parameters, or repeated 400/404 responses.

 ---